Nameh-Dhiman/Lego-Dots/Readme.md

 **Based on the agreement with the company, the code and assets of the project are confidential and non-shareable.**
 <p>
 This was an individual freelancing project where I got to work for the LEGO Group.
-The goal behind the project was to create a FullStack Quiz Web Application where the user can go through a set of questions, and based on the selection of their answers, the user will get the result on the app and their emails as well.
-It's a live LEGO Group project and will be live for the next three months.
+The goal behind the project was to create a FullStack Quiz Web Application for one of the LEGO Live events where the user can go through a set of questions, and based on the selection of their answers, the user will get the result on the app and their emails as well.
+The Website had to be compatible with Tablets, Phones, Desktops, and Kiosk displays.
+It's a live LEGO Group project and will be live for the next three months i.e., Nov 2022.
 <br/>

 </p>